Ever worked with an unhappy manager? Seen them frazzled, frustrated, or run down?

 Being a manager requires a life-long growth mindset.

 There's always more to learn about how people work, whether that's on an individual basis, or how we function as groups.
-To develop your managers into great leaders, you need to set them up with the right game plan for developing those critical skills necessary to lead effectively.
+To develop your managers into great leaders, you need to set them up with the right game plan for developing those critical leadership skills.

 Keep in mind, these professional development goals are some of the most important to start with, but they're not everything.
 Their learning– and yours– is never over.
 Otherwise, that's how you end up with an organization plagued by the Peter Principle.

-Want one place to document all your goals for professional development?
+Want one place to document and organize all your team's goals for professional development?
 Download our free 1:1 meeting template now.

 And, to keep your and their learning going, check out these posts: